 - CE 301-Philosophy of Christian Education.
 [Ed 301] 3 hours, annually.
 See Basic Courses in Education for description. - CE 302-Organization and Administration of Christian Education.
-[PT 322] 3 hours, annually.

-- Organization of total program of Christian education in the church.
+[PT 302] 3 hours, annually.
+Organization of total program of Christian education in the church.
 Work of pastor, Sunday school superintendent, and department superintendent. - CE 303-History of Christian Education.
-[Ed 303] 3 hours, 1956-57.
+[Ed 303] 3 hours, 1958-59.
 See Basic Courses in Education for description. - CE 304-Leadership and Supervision in Christian Education.
-3 hours, annually. - Principles of leadership, leadership development, and supervision of the teaching process in the local church program. - CE 350-Institutional Child Care.
-3 hours, annually.
-Survey of purposes, policies, and practices in institutions for children; institutional placement; problems of children from broken homes. - CE 351-Principles and Methods of Christian Teaching.
-3 hours, annually.
+[PT 304] 3 hours, annually.

+Principles of leadership, leadership development, and supervision of the teaching process in the local church program. - CE 351-Principles and Methods of Christian Teaching.
+3 hours, 1958-59.
 Qualifications, duties, and methods of the Sunday school teacher. - CE 352-Teaching Techniques of Jesus and Paul.
-3 hours, annually.
+3 hours, 1958-59.
 Aims, content, and teaching methods of Jesus and Paul. - CE 355-Audio-Visual Methods in Christian Education.
-[Ed 355] 3 hours, 1957-58. - See Basic Courses in Education for description. - CE 359-Worship.
+[Ed 355] 3 hours, 1957-58.

+See Basic Courses in Education for description. - CE 356-Seminar in Curriculum.
+3 hours, 1957-58.

+A consideration of the problems of educational philosophy, particularly those related to a biblio-centric curriculum. - CE 359-Worship.
 [PT 315] 2 hours, 1957-58.
-See Department of Pastoral Training for description. - CE 451-452-Practice Teaching.
+See Department of Pastoral Training for description. - CE 384-Ministry of Music.
+[Mu 384] 2 hours, 1957-58.
+See Department of Music for description. - CE 451-452-Practice Teaching.
 1 hour, each semester, annually.
 Supervision of students in actual teaching situations. - CE 453-Vacation Bible School.
-2 hours, 1956-57.
+2 hours, 1958-59.

 Organization and administration of Vacation Bible School. - CE 455-Curriculum in Christian Education.
-3 hours, 1958-59.
+3 hours, 1957-58.
 Theory and principles of curriculum building. - CE 456-Christian Education of Children.
-2 hours, 1956-57.
+2 hours, 1958-59.

 Organization, administration, and teaching process in the children's division of the church. - CE 457-Christian Education of Youth.
 2 hours, 1957-58.

-Organization, administration, and teaching process in the youth division of the church - CE 458-Christian Education of Adults.
+Organization, administration, and teaching process in the youth division of the church. - CE 458-Christian Education of Adults.
 2 hours, 1957-58.

-Organization, aministration, and teaching process in the adult division of the church. - CE 459-The Christian Family.
-[PT 415] 2 hours, annually.
+Organization, administration, and teaching process in the adult division of the church. - CE 459-The Christian Family.
+[PT 415] 3 hours, annually.
 See Department of Pastoral Training for description. - CE 460-Research in Christian Education.
 Hours arranged as needed.
-Field research in Christian Education. - CE 470-Seminar in Chrisian Education.
+Field research in Christian Education.

+CE 470-Seminar in Christian Education.
 Hours arranged as needed.
 Library research in Christian education.